 8 Ways You Can Ruin Your Credit

 It can take money, sometimes even years to build a good credit score.
 But you can ruin a good credit score in the blink of an eye.
 All it takes is a few credit card swipes and a few missed payments and your credit score is trashed for the next few years.
-Here are a few ways to ruin your credit that you obviously want to avoid.
+Here are eight ways to ruin your credit that you obviously want to avoid.

 Open up a credit card before you’re ready.

-While you can technically get a credit card at age 18 – younger if you have a cosigner – being of age doesn’t mean you’re officially ready for a credit card.
+While you can technically get a credit card at age 18—younger if you have a co-signer—being of age doesn’t mean you’re officially ready for a credit card.

 Before you apply for your first credit card, you should have some financial basics in place.
 Can you handle a checking account without overdrafting?
 Can you make deadlines without being told?
 How well do you manage money?
-Without some basic financial skills in place, you’re sure to ruin your credit for you really get to use it.
+Without some basic financial skills in place, you're at risk of ruining your credit before you really get to use it.

 Open a credit card without a stable job.

 Credit card issuers are required to ask for your monthly income before approving you for a credit card.
 However, they don’t always ask for proof of income or the amount of time you’ve been employed.
 Before you get a credit card, make sure you have consistent income to make your monthly payments.
 Without steady monthly income, you may not be able to make your monthly credit card payments, which could cause you to miss your payments and hurt your credit score.

 Open too many credit cards at once.